How to fix the penguin's power game once and for all - Mash Viral

 NASHVILLE, Tenn. – The five-day Christmas holidays of the Penguins formally end here on Friday when they face the Predators again.
-And given all that they have already achieved in this season of the NHL, 21-11-4 in the middle of 143 games of men lost by an injury, they should do it with their heads up.
+And given all that they have already achieved in this season of the NHL, 21-11-4 in the middle of 143 games of men lost due to injuries, they should do so with their heads held high.

 It has been, like Marcus Pettersson He told me before the break, "something to be really proud of, for all of us, I think."